near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

   </TabItem>
 </Tabs>

 The `nearbindgen` decorator adds methods to the classes, so once instantiated they can be correctly serialized in the contract's state (storage).
-For example, the class decorated in Assemblyscript originally has only two attributes: `account_id` and `amount`.
+For example, the class decorated in AssemblyScript originally has only two attributes: `account_id` and `amount`.
 However, after being decorated it gains methods to be serialized into JSON.
 This is helpful since contracts actually obtain and return values encoded in JSON!.

 :::tip
 In RUST the objects are actually stored using their Borsh representation.
 That's why the RUST code includes `#[derive(Default, BorshDeserialize, BorshSerialize)]`.